zzhangjii/learning-library/Intro.md

-# Name Of The Workshop
+# On-premises WLS to OKE

-Welcome to the ...workshop.
+Welcome to the on-premises WLS to OKE workshop.
 This workshop will walk you through the process of...
 To learn more about this workshop please watch the video below.

 ![](images/oraclecode/youtube.png)